 |ε Indi||K5V · 11.83 ly · mag 6.89||Wiki|

 Sihor has primitive plant life which gave it a breathable oxygen atmosphere.
 Earth plants and animals were introduced, and thrived.
-The planet now supports nine billion people, the highest human population outside the solar system.
+The planet now supports twenty billion people, the highest population of any human planet.

 In many ways Sihor is the economic powerhouse of the Incatena— a center of financial systems, software, gravitonics, terraforming expertise, and manufacturing; only its cultural products are considered inferior to Sol’s.
 Sihorian businessmen are a major presence throughout human space, and several colonies have been launched from Sihor.